St Kilda Penguins – Best Viewing Tips, Pier Access & Travel Guide (2025)

 The new pier with seating area and restrooms.

 Since spring 2021, there were building works at St. Kilda Beach to extend and modernize the pier by about 450 meters, creating better access for ferry, kayak, and paddleboard activities.
-The new curved platform leads above the sea and looks like it is floating so that you can watch the penguins arriving from the sea and waddling to their burrows.
-This construction was cost-intensive, with $ 53 million.
-Now there is a rumor about managed access and entrance fees.
+The new curved platform leads above the sea and looks like it is floating so that you can watch the penguins arriving from the sea and waddling to their burrows but until 6 pm only.
+This construction was cost-intensive, with AUD 53 million/32 million Euro.

 The view from the new pier to the marina.